awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticmapreduce-cluster.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ManagedScalingPolicy`  <a name="cfn-elasticmapreduce-cluster-managedscalingpolicy"></a>
 Creates or updates a managed scaling policy for an Amazon EMR cluster\.
-The managed scaling policy defines the limits for resources, such as EC2 instances that can be added or terminated from a cluster\.
+The managed scaling policy defines the limits for resources, such as Amazon EC2 instances that can be added or terminated from a cluster\.
 The policy only applies to the core and task nodes\.
 The master node cannot be scaled after initial configuration\.
 *Required*: No
 *Type*: [ManagedScalingPolicy](aws-properties-elasticmapreduce-cluster-managedscalingpolicy.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)